BruceSimon/The-official-implementation-of-the-paper-xxxx-for-3D-CT-to-MRI-modality-translation/README.md

-# xxxx: Transformer-based Generative Adversarial network for 3D CT-to-MRI modality translation
+# Transformer-Convolution-mixed model for volumetric CT to volumetric MRI translation and visualization
-This repository is an official implementation of the work named ""
+This repository is an official implementation of the work named "Transformer-Convolution-mixed model for volumetric CT to volumetric MRI translation and visualization"
 ## Introduction
 This network adopts a dual-input generative adversarial network(GAN).
 It mainly consists of three parts: